 Starting at $3.95/month, you can set up an entire WordPress site and be ready to grow for years to come.
 That might not seem like all that big of a deal on the surface, so let me break down everything you get and why it’s essential.

-50GB of SSD Storage – having enough space to store your content, images, videos, and graphics are critical, and 50GB goes a long way when it comes to building a Web site.
+50GB of SSD Storage – having enough space to store your content, images, videos, and graphics is critical, and 50GB goes a long way when it comes to building a Web site.
 I’ve created sites with hundreds of posts and pictures and used only a handful of GB of storage to make that happen.
 You’ll be growing into this quite happily.

 Free Domain for the First Year – Domains aren’t super expensive these days like they used to be, but we’re still looking at sizable savings.
 New domains on their own can run anywhere from $8-18 for most types.
-Even on the low end, it’s one less thing to think about, and that $8 is like getting two months free.
+So even on the low end, it’s one less thing to think about, and that $8 is like getting two months free.

 Free CDN – CDNs are the kinds of website technologies you don’t notice until they’re not there.
 CDNs make sure your site’s content, images, videos, and really anything that a client needs to load is as close to them as possible.
 Think of it as a road trip.
 The shorter the distance you have to travel, the quicker it’s over.
 In the case of CDNs, the closer the files are to your client, the faster they load.
 Plus, search engines love fast websites, and a CDN can positively impact ranking.
-BlueHost handles all this, as well, on the house.
+Of course, blueHost handles all this, as well, on the house.

 How to Start a WordPress Blog on BlueHost